 The next day, I joined another five visitors for a full-day tour of Umajalanta Cave and Ciudad de Itas.
 The tour through Umajalanta involves crawling through tight spaces, sliding down a few muddy inclines, and scaling up slippery rocks.
 When we crawled belly-down through a puddle a few minutes after entering the cave, a German woman in our group had to tap out due to claustrophobia.
 My leggings were dirty and soaked by the end of our trek.

 Umajalanta may not be suitable for everyone, but it was a highlight of my trip to Torotoro.
 When we reached the deepest point of our trek, our guide Abram asked us to turn off our headlamps.
 We sat in complete darkness, hearing only distant dripping.
 It was both really unsettling and really cool.

 After drying off, we hiked through Ciudad de Itas, a massive group of rock formations.
 The colors were spellbinding.

 Before agreeing to the full-day tour, I had thought about skipping Ciudad de Itas.
 This would have been a mistake, as I ended up preferring it over Vergel Canyon.
 The hike through Ciudad de Itas was relatively easy (as opposed to the taxing ascent from Vergel Canyon), and the views were spectacular.

 A few tips if you’re interested in visiting Torotoro:

 - Transport: Cochabamba serves as the main entry point to Torotoro.
 Colectivos (shared vans) leave from the city starting at around 8 AM, or whenever each van fills up with passengers.
 As there are no regular departure times, it’s best to catch a colectivo as early as possible in the morning if you want to try to catch a 2 PM tour at Torotoro.

 - Don’t expect to sleep during the colectivo ride, as most of the trip is on an unpaved road.
 I have only one superpower, and that’s the ability to sleep in any moving vehicle.
-However, even I jolted awake when I banged my head against the van window a few times.
+However, even I jolted awake when my head banged against the van window a few times.